JamieDietrich/dynamite/README.md

 DYNAMITE uses population-level statistics to test models and predict the presence and some characteristics of currently unknown planets in multi-planet systems.
 The Python source code is located in the "src" directory.

+# NEW IN VERSION 3.0

+Please run dynamite_targets_db.py to create a target database, which if no database or CSV files are created will automatically create one from the NASA Exoplanet Archive table and the ExoFOP-TESS table.

 Papers:

 Dietrich & Apai 2020, AJ, 160, 107 https://iopscience.iop.org/article/10.3847/1538-3881/aba61d